ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vsan.md

 4. To configure a proxy server, in the Proxy Settings pane, click **Edit**.
 5. Select **Use a Proxy Server**, enter the proxy server settings, and click **OK**.

 There have been reports where the proxy information is only set for HTTP but not for HTTPS.
 To configure the proxy information also for HTTPS traffic, it must be enabled first.
-After you log in to the VCSA via SSH, use the proxy.get command to view the configuration and confirm that the HTTPS parameters are not set.
+After you log in to the VCSA through SSH, use the proxy.get command to view the configuration and confirm that the HTTPS parameters are not set.

 If the HTTPS parameters are not set, then use the following command:
    `proxy.set --protocol https --server ``<proxy ip>`` --port 3128`